LIISim/LIISim.github.io/_pages/downloads.md

 We are currently in BETA development phase, release is scheduled for Spring 2018.
 Please feel free to request a BETA release for testing purposes.
 {: .notice--info}

+## Releases

 Pre-compiled binaries are available for Windows 7/8/10 platforms (32bit and 64bit).

 | Platform | Version | File |
 | ------------------------------------------- | ----------------------------------------------------- |
 | Windows 7/8/10 (x64/x32) | 3.0.6  (26.03.2018) | [available in April 2018](#){: .btn .btn--info }|

+If you make use of this software in your research, please cite:
+R. Mansmann, T. Terheiden, P. Schmidt, J. Menser, T. Dreier, T. Endres and C. Schulz,
+\"LIISim - A modular signal processing toolbox for laser-induced incandescence measurements\" Appl.
+Phys.
+B <b>XX</b> (XX), XX-XX (2018)
+{: .notice--info}

+If you make use of this software in your research, please cite:
+R. Mansmann, T. Terheiden, P. Schmidt, J. Menser, T. Dreier, T. Endres and C. Schulz,
+\"LIISim - A modular signal processing toolbox for laser-induced incandescence measurements\" Appl.
+Phys.
+B <b>XX</b> (XX), XX-XX (2018)
+{: .notice--warning}

 ## Documentation